Overview

 A cut can happen anywhere on your body.

-Stitches, staples, skin adhesives, or pieces of tape called Steri-Strips are sometimes used to keep the edges of a cut together and help it heal.
-Steri-Strips can be used by themselves or with stitches or staples.
+Stitches, staples, skin glue, or strips of wound closure tape are sometimes used to keep the edges of a cut together and help it heal.
+Tape can be used by itself or with stitches or staples.

 Sometimes cuts are left open.

 If the cut went deep and through the skin, the doctor may have closed the cut in two layers.
 A deeper layer of stitches brings the deep part of the cut together.
 These stitches will dissolve and don't need to be removed.
-The upper layer closure, which could be stitches, staples, Steri-Strips, or adhesive, is what you see on the cut.
+The upper layer closure, which could be stitches, staples, tape, or glue, is what you see on the cut.

 The doctor has checked you carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.